Hologic (NASDAQ:HOLX) Announces Earnings Results

-Hologic (NASDAQ:HOLX – Get Free Report) posted its quarterly earnings results on Monday.
-The medical equipment provider reported $1.06 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.02 by $0.04, Briefing.com reports.
-Hologic had a net margin of 17.59% and a return on equity of 19.65%.
-The company had revenue of $1.01 billion during the quarter, compared to analyst estimates of $1 billion.
-During the same period last year, the firm posted $0.93 EPS.
-Hologic’s revenue for the quarter was up 2.7% compared to the same quarter last year.
+Hologic (NASDAQ:HOLX – Get Free Report) posted its earnings results on Monday.
+The medical equipment provider reported $1.06 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.02 by $0.04, Briefing.com reports.
+Hologic had a return on equity of 19.65% and a net margin of 17.59%.
+The firm had revenue of $1.01 billion for the quarter, compared to analysts’ expectations of $1 billion.
+During the same period in the previous year, the firm earned $0.93 earnings per share.
+The business’s revenue was up 2.7% compared to the same quarter last year.

-In related news, Director Christiana Stamoulis sold 9,039 shares of the business’s stock in a transaction on Wednesday, July 17th.
-The shares were sold at an average price of $79.50, for a total value of $718,600.50.
-Following the completion of the sale, the director now owns 45,472 shares of the company’s stock, valued at approximately $3,615,024.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In other Hologic news, CEO Stephen P. Macmillan sold 3,672 shares of Hologic stock in a transaction on Wednesday, July 17th.
+In related news, CEO Stephen P. Macmillan sold 3,672 shares of the stock in a transaction dated Wednesday, July 17th.
+The shares were sold at an average price of $80.13, for a total value of $294,237.36.
+Following the completion of the transaction, the chief executive officer now owns 1,157,562 shares of the company’s stock, valued at $92,755,443.06.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CEO Stephen P. Macmillan sold 3,672 shares of Hologic stock in a transaction that occurred on Wednesday, July 17th.
 The shares were sold at an average price of $80.13, for a total transaction of $294,237.36.
-Following the sale, the chief executive officer now owns 1,157,562 shares of the company’s stock, valued at approximately $92,755,443.06.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Christiana Stamoulis sold 9,039 shares of Hologic stock in a transaction on Wednesday, July 17th.
-The stock was sold at an average price of $79.50, for a total transaction of $718,600.50.
-Following the sale, the director now directly owns 45,472 shares in the company, valued at approximately $3,615,024.
+Following the completion of the sale, the chief executive officer now owns 1,157,562 shares in the company, valued at approximately $92,755,443.06.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Christiana Stamoulis sold 9,039 shares of the business’s stock in a transaction that occurred on Wednesday, July 17th.
+The shares were sold at an average price of $79.50, for a total transaction of $718,600.50.
+Following the transaction, the director now owns 45,472 shares of the company’s stock, valued at approximately $3,615,024.
 The disclosure for this sale can be found here.
-1.75% of the stock is owned by insiders.
+Corporate insiders own 1.75% of the company’s stock.

 Hologic Company Profile